FileVault: FileVault

 The original version of FileVault was added in Mac OS X Panther to encrypt a user's home directory.

 Master passwords and recovery keys

 When FileVault is enabled the system invites the user to create a master password for the computer.
 If a user password is forgotten, the master password or recovery key may be used to decrypt the files instead.
+FileVault recovery key is different from a Mac recovery key, which is a 24-character code used to reset your password or regain access to your Apple ID.

 Migration

 Migration of FileVault home directories is subject to two limitations: